Alcohol and drugs policy

 VGC will not tolerate any departure from these rules and will take the appropriate disciplinary action in the event of any infringement.

-We will take all reasonable steps to ensure that anyone engaged by VGC is made aware of the contents of this policy together with the relevant sections of the Transport and Works Act 1992 and its implications.
-Furthermore, as a responsible company we have procedures to prevent, in so far as is reasonably practicable, an offence under the Act.
+The VGC Group’s policy applies to any person engaged by VGC whose proper performance of their duties is or may be impaired as a result of consuming alcohol, use of drugs, use or abuse of any prescribed or over the counter medication or other substances.
+It is supported by Network Rail’s Rule Book, Railway Group Standard GE/RT8070 Drugs and Alcohol, LU Standards, Related Codes of Practice and VGC’s procedure on Drugs and Alcohol – 4.SQE.GEN.020.
+The VGC Group will take all reasonable steps to ensure that anyone engaged by VGC is made aware of the contents of this policy together with the relevant sections of the Transport and Works Act 1992 and its implications.
+Furthermore, as a responsible company VGC has procedures to prevent, in so far as is reasonably practicable, an offence under the Act.
 A monitoring process is in place to measure the effectiveness of such procedures.

 The Act and VGC policy apply to any persons engaged by VGC or working under the management of VGC.